hussainzs/dp-seo-engine/README.md

 ### Step 2: Clone the Repository

-To get started, clone the project repository:
+To get started, open an empty folder in vs-code and clone the project repository:

 ```bash
 git clone https://github.com/hussainzs/dp-seo-engine.git